It might be small, but the Orion ED80T CF Triplet Apochromatic refractor telescope offers big performance.

-This under $1000 telescope is best suited towards those who are taking the next step towards their astrophotography goals up from a smartphone.
+I think this under $1000 telescope is best suited towards those who are taking the next step towards their astrophotography goals up from a smartphone.
 It’s not a premium APO telescope as you would consider this one in the entry-level range for this type.
 But, it does provide outstanding imaging performance for deep-sky targets.

 How Does the Orion ED80T CF Triplet APO Perform?

-The Triple APO Orion telescope delivers great performance with good mechanical quality, but there are some odd compromises.
+I think the Triple APO Orion telescope delivers great performance with good mechanical quality, but there are some odd compromises.
 One such compromise is that the dew shield can’t be retracted if you were to use tube rings, and there’s some coma going on that will require you to purchase a field flattener.

-From the get-go, the optics aren’t perfect, but they’re much better than cheaper refractor scopes.
+From the get-go, the optics aren’t perfect, but I think they’re much better than cheaper refractor scopes.
 With it, you can eliminate aberrations, capture deep space objects on your camera, and of course, you can top it on the mount of your choice.

 In the end, you may have one expensive setup, but with the right choices, you’ll be good to go for a long time to come.

 You’ll often find that the best telescopes for astrophotography will almost always be APO scopes.
 APO is what we call apochromatic for short.
 It consists of three lenses that help to correct for both chromatic and spherical aberrations by bringing wavelengths onto the same focal plane.